This isn’t your average how to stop overeating article.

-Instead, I’m going to explain how to end overeating tendencies once and for all (which may sound familiar so far) by addressing the root problem that often goes overlooked: avoiding negative emotions.
+Instead, I’m going to explain how to stop overeating by addressing the psychological problem that’s often overlooked:

-I want to talk about why we use food to numb our emotions, and how facing those emotions will help you lose that stubborn weight.
+Today you’ll learn why we use food to numb our emotions, and how facing those emotions will help you lose weight.

 The idea isn’t very magnetic, but if you stick with me, it could be the revelation you need to finally drop that excess weight.